MinhasKamal/CreepyCodeCollection/README.md

 In Perl, this regular expression checks if a number is prime.

-Following code will give day of the week for a given date ([↗](https://github.com/MinhasKamal/CreepyCodeCollection/blob/master/day_of_week.c))-
+Following code will produce day of the week for a given date ([↗](https://github.com/MinhasKamal/CreepyCodeCollection/blob/master/day_of_week.c))-

 ``` C
 ((y-=m<3)+y/4-y/100+y/400+" bed=pen+mad."[m]+d)%7